rkumar/rbcurse-tutorial/md/tree.md

 The method `command` maps to TREE_WILL_EXPAND_EVENT, since this is often used to expand a branch with dynamic data such as the contents of a directory.
 This does not imply that the user has selected that node.
 And example of using expansion and selection is a screen that has a tree structure for directories on the left.
 On the right is a list containing the files in the selected directory.
 The tree contains only directories and never shows files.

 In other words, branches are on the left tree.
 Leaves of a selected branch are displayed as a list on the right.
 ENTER expands or collapses a branch and updates the file list.
 SPACE only affects the file list, it does not expand or collapse.
 This is how the File Explorer in jasspa microemacs behaves.

+The example [dirtree.rb](https://github.com/rkumar/rbcurse-core/blob/master/examples/dirtree.rb) is a small prototype of the above list.
+The only difference is that pressing ENTER does not update the list on the right. (oversight).

+## Traversal

+Aside from the bindings of list, some keys of interest are:

+- O : expand children
+- o : toggle expanded state (same as ENTER)
+- X : collapse children
+- x : collapse parent
+- p : goto parent
+- f : goto first row starting with char
+- > : scroll right
+- < : scroll left

+Press F1 or "?" on a tree to see all current bindings at runtime.
+Some of the above bindings were inspired by NerdTree.